A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

 In the present work, the EMD algorithm is slightly modified compared to the one first proposed in \cite{huang1998empirical}.
 First of all, the convergence of inner sifting cycle is based on a Cauchy criterion, i.e. the loop is terminated when the sum of the differences $SD$, defined as: \begin{linenomath}

 \end{linenomath} drops below a threshold value, i.e. $SD \le SD_T$, where $h_k(t)$ is the temporary IMF at the $k$-th iteration.
 For the convergence, it is assumed $SD_T = 0.2$.
-Such a convergence criterion is proposed in \cite{huang2014hilbert}, but the definition of SD suggested in \cite{wang2010intrinsic} is used, which makes the criterion itself more stable.
-Clearly, the application of such a criterion is not directly related with the conditions for the the attainment of an actual IMF, as specified in \cite{huang2014hilbert}.
-However, it is considered rigorous enough for the EMD procedure \cite{huang2014hilbert} and it has also the advantage of speeding up computation.
+Such a convergence criterion is proposed in \cite{huang2014hilbert}, but the definition of $SD$ suggested in \cite{wang2010intrinsic} is used, which makes the criterion itself more stable.
+Of course, the application of such a criterion is not directly related with the conditions for the attainment of an actual IMF, as specified in \cite{huang2014hilbert}.
+However, it is considered rigorous enough for the EMD procedure \cite{huang2014hilbert} and also provides the advantage of speeding up computation.
 The attainment of an actual IMF to terminate the inner sifting loop, in fact, typically leads to a large number of sifting iterations.
-As noticed in \cite{wang2010intrinsic}, a large number of sifting iterations using the cubic spline interpolation would lead to constant-amplitude IMFs, without any amplitude modulations, condition that notably reduces their physical meaning.
+As noticed in \cite{wang2010intrinsic}, a large number of sifting iterations using the cubic spline interpolation would lead to constant-amplitude IMFs, without any amplitude modulations, and therefore not very meaningful.
 As a second difference, the loop is forced to terminate when the number of maxima or minima is lower than 3, and for 3 points a parabolic interpolation is used instead of cubic splines.
 Finally, in order to improve the accuracy in the representation of the modes at the sides, according to the suggestion by Rato et al.\cite{rato2008hht}, a number of 3 maxima and minima at the two edges are mirrored, and the spline envelopes encompass the mirrored maxima and minima as well.
 Owing to the specific behaviour of the signals considered in the present study, the initial and final values may be quite different from each other.
 As such, the average of the spline envelopes may differ substantially from the trend of the signal.
 This generally happens in the first sifting iteration, as shown for example in Figure \ref{fig:edge_mirroring_issue}.

 Such a limitation may be overcome by forcing, only in the first iteration of the inner loop, the first and last values of the signal to both maxima and minima.
 Starting from the second sifting iteration, the edge mirroring described above is applied.